American Cartoons and Comics

 Articles from Resource Library in chronological order:

 Endorphin Productions is a video news magazine based on the Monterey Peninsula in California.
-A three-part Endorphin video covers the art of Cartoonists of Carmel.
-Dennis Renault, retired Sacramento Bee political cartoonist, Robert Blaisdell, retired filmmaker, Eldon Dedini, a cartoonist who's work has been in The New Yorker and Playboy, Roy Gillian, mystery writer, Gus Arriola, creator of the strip "Gordo", and Hank Ketcham, Dennis the Menace, sat down for coffee and conversation. [part 1: 3 minutes, 50 seconds; part 2: 2 minutes, 22 seconds; 2 minutes, 1 second]
+A three-part Endorphin video covers Cartoonists of Carmel.
+Dennis Renault, retired Sacramento Bee political cartoonist, Robert Blaisdell, retired filmmaker, Eldon Dedini, a cartoonist who's work has been in The New Yorker and Playboy, Roy Gillian, mystery writer, Gus Arriola, creator of the strip "Gordo", and Hank Ketcham, Dennis the Menace, sat down for coffee and conversation. [part 1: 3 minutes, 50 seconds; part 2: 2 minutes, 22 seconds; 2 minutes, 1 second] [Link found expired as of 2014 audit.
+TFAO is saving the citation for your reference]

 KCTS, a PBS affiliate in Seattle, WA, offers streaming video programs.
-A 2 1/2-minute "Focus of the Arts" segment titled "Al Hirschfeld at the Frye" introduces an exhibition of the work of the famous caricature artist at the Frye Art Museum by David Leopold, the exhibition's curato
+A 2 1/2-minute "Focus of the Arts" segment titled "Al Hirschfeld at the Frye" introduces an exhibition of the work of the famous caricature artist at the Frye Art Museum by David Leopold, the exhibition's curator.
+[Link found expired as of 2014 audit.
+TFAO is saving the citation for your reference]

 PBS maintains an online archive of individual segments from NewsHour with Jim Lehrer.
-Several segments covering the visual arts are available by video search in the Arts & Entertainment category by keyword "Jeffrey Brown".
+Several segments covering the visual arts are available by video search in the Arts & Entertainment category by keyword "Jeffrey Brown."
 Arts correspondent Jeffrey Brown reports January 21, 2003 on Al Hirschfeld's recent death.
+[Link found expired as of 2014 audit.
+TFAO is saving the citation for your reference]

 TFAO also suggests these DVD or VHS videos: